Bachelor of Arts (BA) Degree with a Major in History and a Major Concentration in History: International Concentration

 • No more than 4 courses (12 credit hours) of transfer credit from U.S. or international universities of similar standing as Rice may apply towards the major.

 • Courses taken at another university, including online courses, must be equivalent in required reading, writing, research and testing, as well as classroom hours, of a Rice history course.
-Regarding subject matter, however, there does not have to be an equivalent course in the Rice history course offerings, unless the student requires distribution credit.
+Regarding subject matter, however, there does not have to be an equivalent course in the Rice history course offerings, unless the student seeks distribution credit.

 • Rice students planning to study at a foreign university must also obtain pre-approval from the Rice Study Abroad Office.

-• Transfer credit received via the articulation of approved exam credit, such as advanced placement (AP) credit, international baccalaureate (IB) credit, or A-level credit (for HIST 103, HIST 105, HIST 107) will not be considered towards major requirements.
+• Transfer credit received via the articulation of approved exam credit, such as Advanced Placement (AP) credit, International Baccalaureate (IB) credit, or A-level credit (for HIST 103, HIST 105, HIST 107) will not be considered towards major requirements.

 Distribution Credit Information